定风波·常羡人间琢玉郎 My home is where my heart can find peace

 此心安处是吾乡。

-Their life at Hainan should be just as hard,
+Their life down south must be just as hard,

-“My home is where my heart can find peace.”
+“My home’s where my heart can find peace.”

 Appreciation: